 6) Google

-One time I googled a dentist before an interview and got an interesting result.
+One time, I googled a dentist before an interview and got an interesting result.
 A court document said his wife was divorcing him for having an affair with his office manager.
 This made me feel uncomfortable because the dentist and office manager sounded unprofessional, and there seemed to be some drama at that office.
 Googling an office is a quick way to check for any scandalous news articles or court cases.

-It is also helpful the Google information about the neighborhood of the prospective dental office.
+It is also helpful to Google information about the neighborhood of the prospective dental office.
 Crime statistics could help identify any potential safety concerns.
 If the office doesn’t provide parking, it is worthwhile to scope out the availability of nearby parking options.

 7) Working interviews

-The last step when researching a new office should be the working interview.
-This allows you to check the quality of the instruments, the pace of the schedule, and the staff’s interactions, for example.
+A working interview is the last step when doing your due diligence on a new office.
+Working interviews allow you to check the quality of the instruments, the pace of the schedule, and the staff’s interactions, for example.
 Did the office set an acceptable wage for the working interview?
 Did they pay you promptly and pay you as an employee, not an independent contractor?
 How does the office handle patients who arrive 10, 15, or 20 minutes late?
 Is the office’s dental software fairly intuitive, or does it present some challenges?

 Sometimes, employers extend a job offer without a working interview, but I highly recommend working there for at least a day.
 Getting a feel for the office before committing to working there is crucial for long-term success.

 In Closing

+With the current high demand for dental hygienists, we have an opportunity to be a little pickier about the positions we accept.
+It’s standard for employers to check the background of potential employees.
 Why shouldn’t job seekers do the same thing to potential employers?
 Make sure you do your homework before committing to an office.
 A little due diligence now could save you a lot of unpleasantness later.

 Before you leave, check out the Today’s RDH self-study CE courses.
 All courses are peer-reviewed and non-sponsored to focus solely on pure education.
 Click here now.